velodrome-finance/slipstream/SPECIFICATION.md

 - It is possible to collect the entire position in this way.

 It is possible for a permissioned user to add rewards to a gauge (`notifyRewardAmountWithoutClaim`):
+- The permissioned user is an admin on the gauge factory corresponding to the gauge.
 - This adds rewards only (i.e. fees are not collected).
 - The amount notified is added to existing rewards that are being distributed.